sbt/sbt/src/sphinx/Howto/generatefiles.rst

 Change ``Compile`` to ``Test`` to make it a test resource.
 Normally, you would only want to generate resources when necessary and not every run.

 By default, generated resources are not included in the packaged source artifact.
 To do so, add them as you would other mappings.
-See the ``Adding files to a package`` section.
+See :ref:`Adding files to a package <modify-package-contents>`.